Lambrie/Lambrie.github.io/_posts/2022-05-11-add-excel-summary-page.md

         df = pd.read_excel(file, sheet_name=str(sheet))
         # Add the sheet name as a column to the dataframe
         df["Year"] = int(sheet)
-        # Add the dataframe into a dictionary
+        # Add the dataframe into a dictionary to preserve the sheet name
         df_list[sheet] = df

 # Concats all the dataframes in the list into a single dataframe